Overview

 Problem Definition

-After our initial conversation with the client, we discovered that this project was part of a larger goal of redefining the city as a culturally rich yet innovative and creative environment.
+After our initial conversation with the client, we discovered that this project was part of a larger goal to redefine Enschede as a culturally rich yet innovative and creative environment.

-We conducted an internal storyboarding session where the team highlighted what we thought the problem with the current user flow was.
+We conducted an internal storyboarding session where the team highlighted what we thought the problem with the current experience was.

 Ideation